A new partnership focuses on financial literacy for kids. Find out how the forward-thinking initiative is already paying off.

-Dupaco’s Mackenzie Damm (left) watches as children play with their new tablets provided through the partnership of the Tri-County Child and Family Development Council Inc., Dupaco and the Dupaco R.W.
+Dupaco’s Mackenzie Damm (left) watches as children play with their new tablets.
+The tablets were provided through a partnership between the Tri-County Child and Family Development Council Inc., Dupaco and the Dupaco R.W.
 Hoefer Foundation on Sept.
-29, 2017 in Waterloo, Iowa.
+29, 2017, in Waterloo, Iowa.
 (D. Klavitter/Dupaco photo)

-John Berry is fond of using the motivational quote, “Don’t be pushed by your problems.
+Waterloo, Iowa—John Berry is fond of sharing this quote: “Don’t be pushed by your problems.
 Be led by your dreams.”

 “Look at your challenges as an opportunity to show what you can do,” said Berry, chief executive officer of Tri-County Child and Family Development Council Inc. in Waterloo.

-During the past year, Dupaco has been providing on-site financial education to Tri-County children, their parents and even the organization’s employees.
+During the past year, Dupaco has provided on-site financial education to Tri-County children, their parents and even the organization’s employees.
 Parents are opening savings accounts and beginning to build their credit scores for brighter financial futures.